Skip to main content

 The Kingdom Hearts saga is, at this point, like a running gag—a Russian doll of stories within stories, realities within realities.
 It feels almost like the early stages of AI-generated storytelling.
 Nearly every line of dialogue exists to explain something, only to introduce several new questions.
 There are too many characters, their motivations are vague, the plot structure is incoherent, and the writers never establish clear rules for what is or isn’t possible in this universe.

-Individual scenes can be genuinely affecting, but the overarching plot collapses under scrutiny.
+Individual scenes can be affecting, but the overarching plot collapses under scrutiny.
 The avalanche of exposition discourages personal interpretation.
 All you can really do is surrender to the ride and hope the words align with the music to form something resembling a musical odyssey.
 Kingdom Hearts II speaks to emotion, not logic.

 That it succeeds as often as it does is largely thanks to composer Yoko Shimomura.
 Her score elevates even the clumsiest dialogue, carrying the experience as an emotional rollercoaster.
 At times, it feels as though the music alone gives the story a depth it otherwise wouldn’t have.

-Narrative shortcomings aside, Kingdom Hearts II is a genuinely enjoyable action RPG.
+Narrative shortcomings aside, Kingdom Hearts II is an enjoyable action RPG.
 I’m impressed by how character abilities tie directly into combat performance.
 Leveling up and defeating bosses grants new skills, but activating them requires spending limited ability points.
 You can never equip everything at once, forcing you to prioritize and adapt your build to the situation.

 This system resembles tuning a car for a specific race in a racing game.
 With a few adjustments, Sora can function as a damage dealer, a mage, or a tank.
 Unfortunately, on the standard difficulty setting, most battles can be won by mindlessly mashing the attack button.
 This undermines the depth of the combat system and leaves you poorly prepared for the occasional difficulty spike.

 Magic spells are somewhat underwhelming, but the game offers several ways to shift the tide of battle.
-You can summon allies like Peter Pan, Chicken Little, or Stitch, unleash devastating limit breaks, or activate drive forms—temporary states that unlock Sora’s full potential.
+You can summon allies like Peter Pan, Chicken Little, or Stitch, unleash devastating limit breaks, or activate drive forms - temporary states that unlock Sora’s full potential.
 Some allow dual-wielding keyblades; others amplify magic or enhance movement.

 Comments